-New Zealand’s largest city has almost everything to offer skilled, migrant workers.
-There’s something new to discover on every street – and on the water.
-That’s right – there are more boats per head than anywhere else on the planet – not for no reason is it called the ‘City Of Sails’!
+In Auckland, there’s something new to discover on every street – and on the water.
+That’s right – there are more boats per head here than anywhere else on the planet.
+Not for no reason is Auckland nicknamed the ‘City Of Sails’!

 Auckland is home to some of the most prestigious schools in New Zealand.
-Whether you are looking at early childhood or tertiary education, the city has the best answer to your needs.
+Whether you are looking at early childhood or tertiary education, the city has an option for whatever you’re looking for.

 The city’s list of education institutions includes the country’s three largest high schools: Rangitoto College, Avondale College and Massey High School.
 A number of New Zealand universities headquartered outside Auckland also choose to have a campus in the biggest city, alongside with the prestigious University of Auckland and Auckland University of Technology.